InspiryThemes/realhomes-docs/docs/faqs-setup.md

 I have developed [Quick and Easy FAQs plugin](https://wordpress.org/plugins/quick-and-easy-faqs/) for this purpose.

 Install the [Quick and Easy FAQs plugin](https://wordpress.org/plugins/quick-and-easy-faqs/).
-As guided in screen shot below.
+As guided in screenshot below.

 ![RealHomes Documentation](images/other-features/faqs-plugin-search.png)

 After installing and activating the plugin.
-You can add **FAQs** as displayed in screen shot below.
+You can add **FAQs** as displayed in screenshot below.

 ![RealHomes Documentation](images/other-features/adding-a-faq.png)